sweetest-framework/sweetest/GUIDELINES.md

 #### Dependency modes

-For each dependency type there are two possibilities: either it's configured to be mock or real.
+For each dependency type there are two possibilities: either it's configured to be mocked or real.
 Unless you tell sweetest otherwise, all dependencies are set to the "mock" mode by default.

 ##### Mock